 Change the future for children and young people with sarcoma.
 Donate to Anya's Wish.

-Anya’s Wish is a world-leading research project at Children’s Cancer Institute that aims to find more effective and safer treatments for osteosarcoma, an aggressive bone cancer.
+Anya’s Wish is a world leading research program at Children’s Cancer Institute, focused on finding more effective and far less toxic treatments for osteosarcoma, an aggressive bone cancer that overwhelmingly affects teenagers and young adults.

-Anya’s Wish is named in memory of Anya Zuber, a vivacious and inspiring 19-year-old who passed away from osteosarcoma in 2020.
+Anya’s Wish is named in memory of Anya Zuber, a vivacious and radiant 19-year-old who passed away from osteosarcoma in 2020.

-Osteosarcoma most commonly affects teenagers and young adults and often has a very poor prognosis.
-For those diagnosed with advanced osteosarcoma, or for those who relapse, only about one in five will survive.
+This aggressive cancer, which most often affects teenagers and young adults, continues to carry a very poor prognosis.
+For those diagnosed with advanced disease, or who experience relapse, only around one in five will survive.

 What is the aim of our research?